-Relationship: Instagram will make sure to always prioritise posts that help you maintain strong relationships with friends and family.
-So the algorithm will use past behavioural data to show you who you have interacted with the most.
+Relationship: Instagram will make sure to always prioritize posts that help you maintain strong relationships with friends and family.
+So the algorithm will use past behavioral data to show you who you have interacted with the most.

 Frequency: If you are someone that is constantly on Instagram your feed might feel chronological, as it will order the information according to your last visit.
 Whereas if you are absent from the app, it will show you what they think you will like according to your past behaviour.

-Now that we have looked at some of the biggest social media platforms, let’s take a look at how you can optimise your content to make sure you are favored by the algorithms.
+Now that we have looked at some of the biggest social media platforms, let’s take a look at how you can optimize your content to make sure you are favored by the algorithms.

 Include Video Content